Welcome to today's edition of the Rush 24-7 podcast.

 What is it?

-Uh the the uh the permitting takes years before you can even get it and then start to do it.
+The permitting takes years before you can even get it and then start to do it.

 We don't yet have a complete strategy on ISIS.

-Uh but unfortunately ISIS has a complete strategy on you, and they're actually pretty good improvisers.
+But unfortunately, ISIS has a complete strategy on you, and they're actually pretty good improvisers.

-That's the s that's the spectacular thing about these guys.
+That's the spectacular thing about these guys.

 You know, Obama's supposedly the cool kid on social media.

-These you these guys use Facebook and Twitter uh to post their snuff videos and their pictures of little boys holding up the head that uh that their dad has just decapitated, and they're getting thousands and thousands of recruits from all over the world.
+These guys use Facebook and Twitter to post their snuff videos and their pictures of little boys holding up the head that their dad has just decapitated.

-Uh roughly about two and a half for everyone we kill.
+Roughly about two and a half for everyone we kill.

-I know we're coming up to D-Day, but D-Day stands for don't yet have a complete strategy day.
+I know we're coming up to D-Day, but D-Day stands for Don't Yet Have a Complete Strategy Day.

-That's what he said on ISIS at the G7 Summit.
+That's what he said on ISIS at the G7 summit.

-This is from the communique, women's entrepreneurship is a key driver of innovation, growth and jobs.
+Women's entrepreneurship is a key driver of innovation, growth, and jobs.

 However, across G7 countries and around the world, far fewer women than men run their own businesses.

-This is what the G7 guys, the leaders of the Western powers sat around talking about.
+This is what the G7 guys, the leaders of the Western powers, sat around talking about.

-Uh and because it's true, I mean, how many women get to operate their own clitoridectomy clinics in Sudan?
+And because it's true, I mean, how many women get to operate their own clitoridectomy clinics in Sudan?

 In Afghanistan, they don't even have a take your child bride to work day.